ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/start-indexing.python.markdown

 {NOTE: }

-* After indexing has been paused with [pause indexing operation](../../../../client-api/operations/maintenance/indexes/stop-indexing),
+* After indexing has been paused using [StopIndexingOperation](../../../../client-api/operations/maintenance/indexes/stop-indexing),
   use `StartIndexingOperation` to **resume indexing** for ALL indexes in the database.
+  {INFO: }
-  (Calling 'StartIndexOperation' on a single index will have no effect).
+  Calling `StartIndexingOperation` on a single index will have no effect.
+  {INFO/}

 * When resuming indexing from the **client**:
   Indexing is resumed on the [preferred node](../../../../client-api/configuration/load-balance/overview#the-preferred-node) only, and Not on all the database-group nodes.

-* When resuming indexing from the **Studio** (from the [database list view](../../../../studio/database/databases-list-view#more-actions)):
+* When resuming indexing from the **Studio** [database list](../../../../studio/database/databases-list-view#more-actions) view:
   Indexing is resumed on the local node the browser is opened on, even if it is Not the preferred node.

 * In this page: